MUTABLE: Multimodal Translation with the Blind

 Project duration: 2017-2019

-The project’s results increase knowledge of translating as a multimodal interaction process and of interaction between sighted and non-sighted persons.
+The project’s results increase knowledge of translating as a multimodal and interactive process and of interaction between sighted and non-sighted persons.
 The project highlights the role of interaction and users in the making of translation.
-Furthermore, it investigates the audiovisuality of cinema from the perspective of asymmetric interpretations: those who can both see and hear, and those who cannot see but hear (even more than the sighted?).
-The project’s findings can help identifying visually impaired persons’ expertise in relation to translation and multimodal communication.
+The project’s findings can help identifying visually-impaired persons’ expertise in relation to translation and multimodal communication.
 This new knowledge can be applied to foster inclusion in the society as well as diversity at workplace.